 The second launch in July 2014 with six satellites was successful.
 But in June 2015, the Company lost communication with one of the satellites (Orbcomm FM111, L1).

-The third launch with eleven satellites is expected for November 2015.
+The third launch with eleven satellites was successfully conducted in December 2015.

 |Type / Application:||Communication|

 |Contractors:||Sierra Nevada Corporation (SNC) (prime), MicroSat Systems (bus), Argon ST (payload)|

 |Equipment:||Orbcomm payload, AIS|

 |Orbit:||750 km × 750 km, 47° (typical); 165 km × 305 km, 51.6° (#FM101)|

 |Orbcomm FM101 (Orbcomm-OG2 1, H1)||2012-054B||08.10.2012||CC SLC-40||p||Falcon-9 v1.0||with Dragon CRS-1|